-The Roux Institute’s offices are located temporarily at 100 Commercial St., Suite 400, in Portland’s Old Port district.
-In mid-September, classrooms and administrative offices will open at 100 Fore St., also the new headquarters of corporate partner Wex, Inc. This initial campus, close to the eastern waterfront, features 25,000 square feet of space for classrooms, study, and meetings, and offers ample parking.
+The Roux Institute’s campus will open in the city’s historic Old Port district in mid to late October at 100 Fore Street, also the new headquarters of corporate partner Wex, Inc. This initial campus, close to the eastern waterfront, features 25,000 square feet of space for classrooms, study, and meetings, and offers ample parking.
 Plans call for a permanent campus by 2024, with space for research laboratories as well as teaching.

 Join our founding partners.
 Together, we co-design employee learning programs and build talent pipelines.
 And we collaborate to innovate through research, speeding the translation of discoveries into advanced technologies.